 Graduate Students: Remove your cap before ascending the stage.
 An Associate Dean or program representative will place your hood on your shoulders.
 Then, your Dean will hand you a scroll.
 Accept it with your left hand and shake right hands with him.
 Your picture will be taken.
 Walk across the stage and down the second set of front stairs.
 Now that you've been hooded, you can wear your cap again.

 After receiving your scroll

 Return to your seat and be seated.
 You are expected to remain in your seat throughout the entire ceremony.

 The University marshal will raise the baton to signal the stage party and students to stand for the recessional.
 The stage party will process down the main aisle, and the graduates will move out in two lines, following the faculty.
 Go slowly and remain in line.

 Receiving your official diploma

 During Commencement, you will receive an alumni welcome scroll.
 At the end of the ceremony, May graduates will return to the robing area to receive a diploma.
 If you do not pick up your diploma at this time, you will need to do so the following week at the Registrar's Office, Donahue 315.
-September graduates should receive their diploma in the mail in early October.
+Diplomas for September graduates will be mailed by the end of September.